 Experiencing the Solar Eclipse was the first time I witnessed an eclipse with my own eyes.
-What I can unequivocally say is that it was one of the most beautiful things I’ve ever seen in my life.
-I advise anyone, no matter what interests or knowledge level, to see a total solar eclipse at least once in your lifetime.
+I can unequivocally say that it was one of the most beautiful things I’ve ever seen.
+No matter what interests or knowledge level, I advise anyone to see a total solar eclipse at least once in their lifetime.
 The next one over North America will be April 8, 2024, so don’t miss it!

 I saw the eclipse with a close friend in Makanda, IL, at Star View Vineyards.
 There were already about twenty to thirty people scattered around the front yard of the vineyard.
 Most had eclipse glasses and drank in hand, waiting for the event.
 We settled in nicely.
 The people were welcoming and excited about the eclipse.
 There was also a local band present to lighten the mood!
 As soon as we got comfortable, we were able to take a second to see where we were in the eclipse stages.
 Along the way, we knew that the eclipse had already begun, so we expected a little more progress by now.
-As someone who has never witnessed an eclipse, even seeing a small portion sliver of the moon press against the face of the Sun was surreal.
+As someone who has never witnessed an eclipse, even seeing a tiny portion sliver of the moon press against the face of the Sun was surreal.

 I continued to watch as the eerie twilight slowly and steadily settled in.
 The moon gradually covered up more and more of the Sun.
 Creepy shadows began to creep up on trees and other objects.
 The mood was unique but sober.
-I imagine this is what feels like to witness a UFO, something I hope I never experience, or on a minute scale, what it must feel like for astronauts to orbit the Earth and gaze upon the sphere that is our world.
+I imagine this is what feels like to witness a UFO (something I hope I never experience) or, on a minute scale, what it must feel like for astronauts to orbit the Earth and gaze upon the sphere that is our world.
 This was nature’s classical performance, a performance that needed no observer or help from us; we were just here for the ride.

 The Moment of Totality Playlist